github/explore/collections/made-in-switzerland/index.md

 created_by: Sigmale1000
 image: made-in-switzerland.png
 ---
-Open source projects built in or receiving significant contributions from Switzerland :ch:
+Open source projects built in or receiving significant contributions from Switzerland 🇨🇭